-There are a lot of lovely places to eat in Sydney, but nowadays we really fall into the daytime eating out crowd.
-Lunch and brunch is mostly where we land.
+There are many lovely places to eat in Sydney, but nowadays we fall into the daytime eating out crowd.
+Lunch and brunch are mostly where we land.
 I won’t even tell you what time we eat dinner because it will make you feel sorry for us.
-So along with all the Blue Ducks chatter I heard when I put my ear to the ground in this town, there was another spot with an equal amount of good vibes: The Grounds of Alexandria.
-When I saw on their website they were only open until 4pm, I thought…this place is for us.
+So along with all the Blue Ducks chatter I heard when I put my ear to the ground in this town; there was another spot with an equal amount of good vibes-The Grounds of Alexandria.
+When I saw on their website they were only open until four 4pm, I thought-this place is for us.

-Once inside it has a very bistro feel with Tolix chairs and fancy coffee accoutrement hanging about.
-Fresh bread is stacked on tables for you to taste and the varying menu on offer has something delicious for even the pickiest eater.
-But what makes this place so special are its grounds, any place with a double entendre in its name gets the thumbs up after all.
-So yes…the grounds are coffee, but the grounds are also the huge plot of garden that waits for you outside after you finish your meal.
+Once inside it has a bistro feel with Tolix chairs and fancy coffee accouterment strewn about.
+Fresh bread is stacked on tables for you to taste.
+The varying menu has something delicious for even the pickiest eater.
+What makes this place so special, though, is its grounds-any place with a double entendre in its name gets the thumbs up after all.
+So yes-the grounds are coffee, but the grounds are also the huge plot of garden that waits for you outside when you finish your meal.

-It was school holidays when we were there.
-There was quite a party for the little ones in the gorgeous gardens replete with a secret garden playhouse and slide, a craft table and a pet-able pig named Kevin Bacon.
+It was school holidays when we went.
+There was a party for the little ones in the gorgeous gardens replete with a secret garden playhouse and slide, a craft table and a pet-able pig named Kevin Bacon.

-The adults were not left out as there were lots of little spots hidden throughout to grab a coffee or a homemade doughnut.
+The adults were included with lots of spots hidden throughout the grounds to grab a coffee or a homemade doughnut.
 There were then plenty of seats to take to admire all the patinas and daydream of Provence.